mah0001/metadata-editor-docs-v2/quick_start_video.md

 ![image](img/ME_UG_v1-0-0_quick_start_video_new_project_home.png)

-We will use the screenshot image *video_food_security.jpg* as a thumbnail (but feel free so select another JPG or PNG image file). .
+We will use the screenshot image *video_food_security.jpg* as a thumbnail (but feel free so select another JPG or PNG image file).
 Note that providing a thumbnail is not required, but recommended.
 The thumbnail will be displayed in the Metadata Editor project list, and in the NADA catalog if the metadata is published in NADA.
 Click on the `edit` icon in the screenshot image, and select the image file when prompted.

 ![image](img/ME_UG_v1-0-0_quick_start_video_edit_thumbnail.png)

 ## Step 2: Enter metadata

 In the navigation tree, select *Metadata information / Information on metadata* to enter information on who documented the publication and when.
 All information in this section is optional.
-Enter your `name` (as metadata creator) and the `date` of the day in ISO format YYYY-MM-DD.
+Enter your `name` (as metadata producer) and the `date` of the day in ISO format YYYY-MM-DD.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_video_metadata_information_save.png)